jihwan-jeong/xaddpy/README.md

 If we change the value of `b`, we can see that we get `2`.
 Note that you have to make sure that all symbolic variables get assigned specific values; otherwise, the function will return `None`.

 #### XADD.substitute(node_id: int, subst_dict: dict)
 If instead you want to assign values to a subset of symbolic variables while leaving the other variables as-is, you can use the `substitute` method.
-Similar to `evaluate`, you need to pass in a dictionary mapping Sympy `Symbol`s to their concrete values.
+Similar to `evaluate`, you need to pass in a dictionary mapping SymEngine `Symbol`s to their concrete values.

 For example,